gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 }
 ```

-We can add this to our previous snippet, so it will become the following:
+You can add this to your previous snippet, so it will become the following:

 ```js
 exports.createPages = async ({ actions, graphql, reporter }) => {